bmoyer/python-dpda/README.md

 Output
 ==========
 The PDA will print whether the tape was accepted or rejected.
 If the PDA constructor is given the parameter verbose=True, then the states will report via STDOUT whenever they perform any action.
-Verbose mode is suggested for students trying to solidify their understanding of pushdown automata.
+Verbose mode is suggested for anyone trying to solidify their understanding of pushdown automata.

+When running "my_tape" from the previous example, the following output is returned:

+    Tape accepted!

+Now, let's try giving the PDA a word that isn't in this language:

+    some_word = "a"*42 + "b"*21
+    some_tape = some_word + "!"
+    some_stack = ['!']
+    my_pda.start(tape=some_tape, stack=some_stack)

+Output:

+    Tape NOT accepted!